donnpie/credentials-management-app/README.md

 - **Admin** users can do the above plus they can assign and unassign users from divisions and OUs.
 They can also change the user role of any user.

 # Software design
+## General
 This app is built using the MERN stack.
 There is a single Mongo database that stores credentials for all users, however, credentials for a given division are only accessible for users registered to that division.

+## Creating new users
+When creating a new user, the role is automatically set to *Normal*.
+If a different role is required, then it must be updated by a user with sufficient permissions after it is first created.